By Tova Cohen

-The resignations were sought by minority shareholders in the wake of the investigation started by Israel's markets regulator last year.
+The resignations were sought by minority shareholders in the wake of the investigation by Israel's markets regulator last year.
 The probe threatens to create a power vacuum at Israel's largest telecoms group.

 They all deny any wrongdoing.